This is the comprehensive document for Panmoni contractor policies, including BitcoinCashSite and BCHLatam.

 The primary liquidity option for merchants is local.bitcoin.com*.
 Please register an account there for yourself, and have merchants register their own, individual accounts there, as well.

-One of your first steps as an onboarder is to discover all of the liquidity options merchants can use in your area, to onboard those liquidity providers to Bitcoin Cash and to register them in the merchant database.
+One of your first steps as an onboarder is to discover all of the liquidity options merchants can use in your area, to onboard those liquidity providers to Bitcoin Cash and to register them.

 Become aware of what rate liquidity providers are offering to buy BCH from the merchants and help the merchants access this information so they are not surprised at the moment of selling their BCH.